kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 To avoid implementing the cancellation, we could alternatively forbid deletion of EvictionRequests on admission, unless the pod has already disappeared.
-The main drawback is, that there are many applications today that block the node drain (either via a PDB or via a validating admission webhook).
+The main drawback is, that there are many applications today that block the node drain (either via a PDB or via a validating admission webhook for API-initiated eviction).
 EvictionRequest and NodeMaintenance can be compared to the kubectl drain.
 If we forbid deletion of eviction requests, the cluster administrator has no way of reverting the node drain decision.
 With the kubectl drain, this can easily be done by simply stopping the process.
 If the eviction request controller fails to evict multiple pods in a loop (even with a backoff), many requests to the apiserver could degrade cluster performance.
 By deleting the NodeMaintenance and associated EvictionRequests, the administrator can break the loop and buy time to understand which applications are blocking the node drain and asses whether they can be safely deleted.

 ### The Name of the EvictionRequest Objects